S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 // ...etc
 ```

-You would use these theme members initially in the "Elements" CSS file to construct a general theme that sets up consistent regular rules, but you
+You would use these theme members initially in the "Elements" CSS file to construct a general theme that sets up consistent regular rules, and you
-can also use the Settings variables in your Components.
+would also use them in your Components.

 ```css
 /* elements.css